Graded Brauer groups of a groupoid with involution: Real fields of graded Banach bundles

-Unless otherwise stated, all of the graded Banach bundles and $\cstar$-bundles we are dealing with are assumed locally trivial.
+Unless otherwise stated, all of the graded Banach bundles and $\cstar$-bundles we are dealing with are assumed to be locally trivial.

-We shall however point out that the above notion of local triviality is not sufficient in the category of Real bundles.
-Roughly speaking, suppose $(X,\tau)$ is a Real space and $(\cA,\sigma)\To (X,\tau)$ is a u.s.c.
+We shall however point out that the above notion of local triviality is not sufficient when Real structures are involved.
+Specifically, suppose $(X,\tau)$ is a Real space and $(\cA,\sigma)\To (X,\tau)$ is a u.s.c.
 Real field of graded Banach spaces which is locally trivial in the sense of Definition~\ref{df:loc-triv_gBund}.
-Then it is not true that there exists a Rg Banach space $A$ such that the Real space $\cA$ locally behaves like $A$ in the sense that there would exists, for all $x\in X$, an open Real neighborhood $U$ of $x$ (\emph{i.e.} $\tau(U)=U$) and and a Real homeomorphism $h:p^{-1}(U)\To U\times A$; or equivalently, there would exists a Real open cover $\{U_i\}$ of $X$ and a trivialization $h_i:p^{-1}(U_i)\To U_i\times A$ such that the following diagram commutes
+Then it is not true that there exists a Rg Banach space $A$ such that the Real space $\cA$ locally behaves like $A$ in the sense that there would exist for all $x\in X$ an open invariant neighborhood (also called {\it Real neighborhood}) $U$ of $x$ (\emph{i.e.} $\tau(U)=U$) and a Real homeomorphism $h:p^{-1}(U)\To U\times A$; or equivalently, that there would exist a Real open cover $\{U_i\}_{i\in I}$ of $X$ ({\it i.e.} $I$ has an involution $i\mto \bar{i}$ such that $\tau(U_i)=U_{\bar{i}}, \forall i\in I$; see~\cite{Moutuou:Real.Cohomology}) and a trivialisation $h_i:p^{-1}(U_i)\To U_i\times A$ such that the following diagram commutes